itamayo/frame-extractor/README.md

 ### Test

-- Add a video file to test/fixtures
-- Edit the test/index.js and set the time and frames you want
+- Edit the test/index.js and set the frameNumber and frames you want

 ```